fubark/cosmic/README.md

 ## License

-Cosmic will be free and open source under the MIT License.
+Cosmic is free and open source under the MIT License.